 This might sound like a really obvious tip, but honestly, dating as a single mom is hard.
 And it’s easy to be a little skittish about bringing up your kids on a date.
 You don’t have to scream it in their face as soon as you meet, but it’s a good idea to bring it up on the first date itself (or the first few messages, if you’re online dating).

-When you’re getting back into dating as a single mom, don’t forget that your kids are a major part of your life, your schedule, your love life and a lot of things will be majorly determined by them.
-Don’t hide that away.
+When you’re getting back into dating as a single mom with a baby, don’t forget that your kids are a major part of your life, your schedule, your love life and a lot of things will be majorly determined by that part of your life.
+Don’t shy away.
 If your date thinks a single mom isn’t exactly sexy, that’s their loss!

 5. Consider online dating

 How do you meet someone when you’re a single parent?
 So, you probably have your mommy groups and school groups and hopefully plenty of single mom support groups.
-But have you thought about online dating
+But have you thought about online dating?
+There are plenty of single mom dating apps which can help you navigate through people you’d be interested in, giving your circumstances.

 A survey shows that 44% of women dating online are single moms.
-Also, 76% of single moms do indeed mention their children and/or post photos of them in their profiles.
+Also, 76% of single moms do indeed mention their children and/or post photos of them on their profiles.

 So, that could be a neat way of putting yourself out there, while also letting potential dates know that you have children.
-And hopefully, there are some cute men out there raising their own kids, and you could be dating a single dad as a single mom.
+And hopefully, there are some cute men out there raising their own kids.
+You could be dating a single dad as a single mom.
 You could be swapping babysitter details and talking about the perils of single parenthood with the man of your dreams on your first date!

 Online dating has been a mixed bag for Laila.
 Recounting some truly hilarious incidents, she says, “Unfortunately, my foray into online dating coincided with the pandemic, so I haven’t been able to go on physical dates.
 I’m quite shocked by my own new and renewed dating behavior.
 After my divorce and as a single parent, I find that I now expect more from my relationships and even if the slightest red flag appears, I tap out.”